Stay·ca·tion: A vacation spent in one’s home country rather than abroad, or one spent at home and involving day trips to local attractions.

 I finally arrived to the Malcolm Shabazz Harlem Market, a small market located on 116th Street that specializes in African crafts and textiles.
 While I was not allowed to take photographs inside of the market, I did purchase a cute little pair of gold earrings.

-Dinner: Madiba Harlem
+Dinner: Madiba Harlem (now called MIST Harlem)

 Since the Malcolm Shabazz Harlem Market was located outside, I was starting to get a little bit cold and I decided that I needed to get indoors.
 I headed a few doors down to Madiba Harlem, a restaurant that has ‘South African Cuisine in a Harlem Scene’.